Write us

 The mountain in itself presents an extremely cold climate (several degrees centigrade below 0º).
 The climate during the Salkantay trail, on the other hand, is varied.
 The intense sun and the cold night in the first days change for the tropical environment of the last.
 Now talking about the flora and fauna, the 5 days and 4 nights that the Salkantay trek lasts covers landscapes with a great variety of flora and fauna.
 Among the species of flowers and plants stand out the orchid and the ichu (Andean grass).
 Among the species of birds and animals, we should mention the llama, alpaca, vizcacha, condor, spectacled bear and the cock of the rocks (national bird of Peru).

-"You will cry, my most beautiful flower with your beautiful eyes, for you envy surrounds me, I am committed to you, beautiful Waqanki, flower that you bloom in the heights, How will your song be when I take you In my heart"
+"You will cry, my most beautiful flower with your beautiful eyes... beautiful Waqanki, flower that blooms in the heights, how will your song be when I carry you in my heart?"

 Most Popular Trips